-Student loan “debt relief” companies charge fees for helping federal student loan borrowers to enroll in income-driven repayment plans, consolidate loans, or get out of default.
-There is nothing these companies can do for you that you can’t do on your own for free.
+Student loan “debt relief” companies charge fees for helping student loan borrowers access federal loan debt relief programs.
+There is nothing these companies can do for you that you can’t do on your own for free!

 U.S. Department of Education’s COVID-19 Emergency Relief and Federal Student Aid: Learn how to prepare for loan payments to begin again.
 You can also find information about COVID-19 relief, impacts, and other resources.